lunardao/dao/README.md

 ### Minimum retention

 To prevent dilution of assets, minimum retention is in place.
-That means that if X% of shares isragequitted a proposal during the grace period, the proposal will fail automatically as the original circumstances when the proposal was submitted, including access to funds, has changed dramatically.
+That means that if X% of shares is ragequitted a proposal during the grace period, the proposal will fail automatically as the original circumstances when the proposal was submitted, including access to funds, has changed dramatically.
 The squad can re-submit the proposal if they want to vote on it with the new circumstance.
 Minimum retention size is a subject to governance

 ### RageQuit